Vakhaine/alx-low_level_programming/0x00-hello_world/README.md

 After creating the executable script gcc -S $CFILE and using the ./2-assembler command, main.s was created automatically.

 * 3. 3-name--script that compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE.
 After outputing to cisfun an executable file cisfun was created automatically.

+* 4. Hello, puts (4-puts.c)--Programming is like building a multilingual puzzle.

+* 5. Hello, printf (5-printf.c)--with proper grammar, but the outcome is a piece of art,, followed by a new line.